openaustralia/planningalerts/README.md

   development applications.
 Responses to a DA should be part of a broader, ongoing, **civil discussion** about the future of a shared lived experience rather than an adversarial process.
-* We aim to make every resident know that they have the tools, the knowledge, and the ability to **be involved** in the discussions shaping the area they live in.
+* We aim to make aware that they have the tools, the knowledge, and the ability to **be involved** in the discussions shaping the area they live in.

+### Easy and simple

+Planning processes are often built around the needs of the developers and the planning authority.
+PlanningAlerts instead focuses on the community.

+- PlanningAlerts makes it easy for residents to find all the DAs in their neighborhood
+- PlanningAlerts offers proactive alerts when new DAs are found, so residents don't even have to search
+- PlanningAlerts makes it simple for residents to be part of the discussion around a DA

+While we will make reasonable efforts to ensure that comments provided via PlanningAlerts have sufficient information for planning authorities to be able to verify the source of comments on a DA, our priority is on ease and simplicity for the resident rather than ease and simplicity for the Authority.

+_If Authorities choose to disregard comments from their own residents, they should be willing to explain that decision to their residents._

+### Civil discussion

+### Be involved

 # Development